one-orb/code-mentor/qr-code-component/README-template.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
+I decided to try this challenge again from scratch.
+Among the reasons was discovering that in my last attempt to make sure I was using only semantic HTML I had used <figure> completely wrong!
+I'm now a wee bit wiser and experienced, so let's see what I can improve on from my last attempt, I might even use GitHub and git properly this time.
 ### Built with
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox